-The pulmonary and critical care medicine fellowship program at Memorial Sloan-Kettering Cancer Center (MSKCC) is a 3 year newly accredited ACGME combined pulmonary/critical care medicine fellowship program starting July 1, 2019.
-This new program combines the components of two MSKCC programs that have been long-standing and independent ACGME accredited programs: the 2-year pulmonary medicine fellowship and the separate critical care medicine fellowship.
+The Pulmonary and Critical Care Medicine Fellowship Program at Memorial Sloan Kettering Cancer Center (MSK) is a 3 year newly accredited ACGME combined pulmonary/critical care medicine fellowship program which began July 1, 2019.
+This new program combines the components of two long-standing and independent ACGME accredited MSK programs : the two-year pulmonary medicine fellowship and the separate one year critical care medicine fellowship.

 The combined pulmonary and critical care medicine program will have a total of 6 trainees (2 per year) for 3 years.
-The experience will combine the curriculum of the previous two-year pulmonary training program along with the one year critical care medicine training program.
-The critical care rotations will be integrated into each year.
-The trainees will learn from the 12-full time pulmonary medicine attendings, 8 full-time intensivists at MSKCC, and other full-time intensivists and pulmonologists at the outside rotations.
+The experience combines the curriculum of the previous two-year pulmonary training program along with the one-year critical care medicine training program.
+The critical care rotations are integrated into each year.
+The trainees learn from the 14-full time pulmonary medicine attendings, and additional full-time intensivists at MSK, and other full-time intensivists and pulmonologists at the outside rotations.

-The critical care component of the program will be 10 months in duration.
-Trainees will spend 5 months in the MSKCC state-of-the-art 20-bed adult medical-surgical ICU and will have 4 required outside rotations at 3 institutions for experience in Cardiothoracic Surgery (1 month) and Neurocritical Care (1 month) at New York-Presbyterian Hospital (NYPH), Trauma Surgical ICU (1 month) at New York University-Bellevue Hospital Center, and Medical ICU rotation at New York Presbyterian-Queens (NYPQ) (1 month).
-There is one month in the MSKCC Anesthesiology Department to optimize airway management skills.
+The critical care component of the program is 10 months in duration.
+Trainees spend 5 months in the MSKCC state-of-the-art 20-bed adult medical-surgical ICU and will have 4 required outside rotations at 3 institutions for experience in cardiothoracic surgery (1 month) and neurocritical care (1 month), trauma surgical ICU (1 month), and community based medical ICU rotation.
+There is one month in the MSK Anesthesiology Department to optimize airway management skills.
 Additional ICU time may be arrange based on the interests of the trainee.

 There is extensive ICU and pulmonary procedural training and experience including but not limited to: central venous and arterial catheter and chest tube insertions, ventilator management and waveform interpretation, therapeutic and diagnostic bronchoscopy with endobronchial ultrasound and transbronchial needle aspiration.
 Our fellows gain extensive experience in the management of pleural diseases including thoracic ultrasound, chest tubes and tunneled pleural catheters.
-The interventional pulmonology service in addition to teaching the fellows how to perform traditional diagnostic flexible fiberoptic bronchoscopy and pleural procedures, offers the trainees exposure to advance diagnostic and therapeutic techniques.
+The interventional pulmonology service in addition to teaching the fellows how to perform traditional diagnostic flexible fiberoptic bronchoscopy and pleural procedures, offers the trainees exposure to advanced diagnostic and therapeutic techniques.

 All trainees are expected to participate in a research project and to present at regional and national meetings.
 There are projects available in pulmonary medicine and critical care.